lucasfarndale/lucasfarndale.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: As well as research, I spend a lot of time teaching in the School of Mathematics and Statistics at UoG.
+description: As well as research, I spend a lot of time teaching in both the School of Mathematics and Statistics and the College of Medical, Veterinary and Life Sciences at UoG.
 Below is a list of the courses I've been involved in.
 nav: true
 nav_order: 4
 ---